Georgia Historical Society Staff

 Dr. McNair is an associate professor of history and chair of the history department at Kenyon College.
 He received his bachelor’s degree in criminal justice from Savannah State University in 1988.
 He received a master’s degree in history from Georgia College & State University in 1996, and he went on to earn a Ph.D. in American history at Emory University in 2001.
 He has published in scholarly journals on various aspects of the African-American experience, with a particular emphasis on slavery, and is author of Criminal Injustice: Slaves and Free Blacks in Georgia’s Criminal Justice System.
 His current research focuses on black political culture since the Civil Rights era.
 In addition to publishing in scholarly periodicals, his research on slaves, criminal justice, race, and politics has appeared in local and national newspapers, and he comments regular in the print and online media on contemporary racial issues.
 Before becoming an academic, Dr. McNair was a police officer in Savannah, Ga., his hometown, and a special agent with the U.S. Treasury Department, where he served on the Secret Service protective detail of President Bill Clinton.

-Ms. Butler assists with the Georgia Historical Marker Program and Affiliate Chapter programs.
+Ms. Butler coordinates the Georgia Historical Marker Program.
 She holds a bachelor of arts in Anthropology from Georgia State University, and a masters in History with a graduate certificate in Museum Studies from the University of Missouri- St. Louis.
 During her graduate program she held a two year assistantship with Cahokia Mounds State Historic Site as Assistant to the Curator.

 ArchivistTEL: 912.651.2125, ext.
 121 Email